lbright-liu/scDGRN/README.md

-# CellEvo
+# scDGRN
-CellEvo is a tool for deciphering fine-grained dynamic life processes using time-series transcriptomics data.
+scDGRN is a tool for deciphering fine-grained dynamic life processes using time-series transcriptomics data.
 It takes time-series gene expression profiles (snapshots data or pseudo-time-series data) and cell-lineage-specific prior regulatory knowledge as inputs, then conducts cell-lineage-specific gene regulatory network (GRN) construction and dynamic GRNs rewiring.

 ![image](https://github.com/user-attachments/assets/0ea29cb4-7d39-4eb0-8146-d763b8d187b6)

-**The CellEvo model has the following benefits:**
+**The scDGRN model has the following benefits:**
 * Model time-series single-cell transcriptome data simultaneously from the two levels of network topology and temporal evolution
 * Introduce cell-type-specific prior knowledge to guide model training more accurately.
 Even if specific prior knowledge is lacking, the integrated common prior gene interaction network can be used for pre-training and then further fine-tuning to construct GRN
 * Widely used to analyze a variety of different fine-grained dynamic life processes